-The Picayune Strand Restoration Project (PSRP) will be completed in three phases with the at Merritt Pump Station (S-488) coming online in July 2015, which initiated sampling beginning October 27, 2015 within the structure's intake basin (S488).
-The second phase was the construction of the Faka Union Pump Station (S-487), which was completed in September 2016; the final phase, the construction of the Miller Pump Station (S-486) was completed in June 2018.
+Compliance monitoring was initiated in 2015 and will continue for the life of the permit(s).
+PSRP is being constructed in several phases with the Merritt Pump Station (S-488) coming online in July 2015, which initiated sampling within the structure's intake basin (S488) in October 2015.
+The second phase was the construction of the Faka Union Pump Station (S-487), which was completed in September 2016.
+The third phase, construction of the Miller Pump Station (S-486), was completed in June 2018.

-In 2021 a partial plugging of the Faka Union Canal (northern 3.3. miles) will be completed making the operation of the pump station possible without the Southwest Protection Feature being completed.
-Consequently, routine sampling at S487 will be conducted upon authorization of operations of the S-487.
-Operations of the S-486 are not expected until completion of the Southwest Protection Feature and plugging of the Miller Canal, and therefore surface water sampling at S486 will not commence until operations of the S-486 are authorized.
-Samples and/or data are collected to satisfy the mandated monitoring requirements in accordance with the permit(s) to which this document is attached.
+Partial plugging of the Faka Union Canal (northern 3.3. miles) was completed in April 2022 to allow the operation of the S-487 pump station prior to the completion of the Southwest Protection Feature.
+Subsequently, commencement of routine sampling at S487 was initiated with operations of the S-487 pump station.
+Operations of the S-486 and subsequent surface water sampling at S486 are not expected until completion of the Southwest Protection Feature (SWPF) and plugging of the Miller Canal, which is anticipated to be in 2025.